 She didn't even know about it.

-So, yes, I think my case is unique in that sense in the annals of uh campaign finance history.
+So, yes, I think my case is unique in that sense in the annals of campaign finance history.

-Well, what did you learn that you apply to this film besides your great knowledge and love of history and sort of debunking the myths that have existed for now decades about Republicans versus Democrats and and their position on race and other issues and social justice and who's really the party looking out for for the working guy?
+Well, what did you learn that you apply to this film besides your great knowledge and love of history and sort of debunking the myths that have existed for now decades about Republicans versus Democrats and their position on race and other issues and social justice and who's really the party looking out for the working guy?

 Because I know it did.

-Well, I was, you know, one one guy uh said something very striking to me, and I you know, I went in with the kind of Shawshank redemption idea that most of these guys are gonna claim that they never did it, they were innocent.
+And I, you know, I went in with the kind of Shawshank redemption idea that most of these guys are going to claim that they never did it, they were innocent.

-We're the we're the dumb criminals who got caught.
+We're the dumb criminals who got caught.

-And I was reminded of this recently when Bill Clinton is fraternizing with uh Loretta Lynch when Obama is signaling to Comey and Lynch, you know, Hillary's my gal, you know, don't touch her, she's gonna be carrying my baton.
+And I was reminded of this recently when Bill Clinton is fraternizing with Loretta Lynch when Obama is signaling to Comey and Lynch, you know, Hillary's my gal.

 It's not really equal justice under the law.

-There really is, I think I've learned a lot this election season that I uh you know, I thought I understood Washington, but the depth and the level of corruption and the establishment connections, the incestuous relationships between Republicans and Democrats and the media.
+There really is, I think I've learned a lot this election season that I, you know, I thought I understood Washington, but the depth and the level of corruption and the establishment connections, the incestuous relationships between Republicans and Democrats and the media, you know, it's one big wink nod and cabal.

 And other people, you know, for far less offenses, you know, they throw the book at these people.